PAMunb/svfa/README.md

 >All tools are configured with sources and sinks defined in benchmark suite.

 The mentioned sources and sinks can be found in [TB_SourcesAndSinks](https://github.com/TaintBench/TaintBench/blob/main/TB_SourcesAndSinks.txt).
-As a result, it finds fewer leaks than the expected, and, it gets only 10 matches.
+As a result, it finds fewer leaks than the expected, and, it gets only 10 matches, which means, it has found 76 new leakages.

 | Actual Findings | Expected Findings | Matches |
 |:---------------:|:-----------------:|:-------:|